 The statistical and pattern recognition capabilities of machine learning have a wide range of possible applications in the digital health context.
-These encompass activities which are trivial for any human to complete but challenging for traditional computer systems (e.g. converting handwritten medical records into text) and those which require many years of human expertise (e.g. detecting breast cancer in mammograms).
+These encompass activities which are trivial for any human to complete, but challenging for traditional computer systems (e.g. converting handwritten medical records into text) and those which require many years of human expertise (e.g. detecting breast cancer in mammograms).
 Their use also covers the full range of potential medical purposes from diagnosis, prevention, monitoring, prediction and prognosis of disease to its treatment and alleviation.
 Applications currently receiving particular attention are the use of pattern recognition techniques to detect abnormalities in medical imaging data.
+Olfactory AI is also emerging as a new potential diagnostic technique for certain diseases.

 However, any digital health problem which involves the identification of signals in a noisy environment is potentially susceptible to the use of machine learning.

 Machine learning can also be applied to the manner in which digital health services are delivered.
 Natural language processing can, for example, be used to facilitate human interaction with systems which are themselves based on machine learning techniques.
 Potential applications include "chat bots" combined with expert diagnostic systems to replicate a doctor's consultation.
 Current systems are limited to diagnosing specific conditions in tightly controlled situations.
 Future systems will generalise this approach to broader diagnostic platforms with general application.
+Recent advances in language models and generative AI will open new possibilities for synthesising and communicating information in a healthcare setting.